Number9dream: Six: Kai Ten

 The grandfather doesn't come to the meeting for health reasons.
 Instead he sends an old friend, Admiral Raizo, who explains to Eiji that his father is a discredited son.
 He gives Eiji a journal that Mr. Tsukiyama's brother Subaru kept at the end of World War II.

 The chapter alternates between entries from the journal and the events at the video shop.
 Subaru Tsukiyama was a pilot of kaiten, a torpedo modified with a cockpit, used towards the end of the war for suicide missions against American ships.
 The journal describes the life of the pilots from training to the end of their mission.
 But at the fatal moment Subaru's kaiten doesn't explode, it sinks to the sea bottom and he has the time to write his last journal entries before dying.

 Eiji passes the days tending the video shop.
 In the evening he phones Ai and they talk about the meaning of life.
 She is a pianist and dreams of going to a music school in Paris, but her parents won't let her go.
 One evening, Suga shows up completely drunk and tells Eiji about a tragic event of his past when he involuntarily caused the death of a child.
-When Eiji goes to the appointment with his grandfather, his step mother and sister are there instead.
+When Eiji goes to the appointment with his grandfather, his stepmother and sister are there instead.
 Grandfather has died.
 They tell him that the man claiming to be Admiral Raizo was actually Mr. Tsukiyama himself.
 They ask him to leave their family in peace and he accepts: He doesn't want to meet his father anymore.